jenkinsci/electricflow-plugin/README.md

 8. Select **Test Connection** to ensure your credential is working correctly.
 If you receive a ``Success`` message, your configuration is ready to use.
 If you receive an error code, ensure your **Server URL** is correct.
 If it is, typically there was an error in the credential configuration and the configuration should be reconfigured.

 ## Configuring an SSO session ID token for CloudBees CD/RO
-The CloudBees CD/RO plugin allows you to authenticate actions using an SSO session ID token.
+The CloudBees CD/RO Native Jenkins plugin allows you to authenticate actions using an SSO session ID token.
 Before starting:
 - You must have a generated CloudBees SSO session ID token.
 If you have not generated a CloudBees SSO session ID token, refer to [Generate an SSO session ID token](https://docs.cloudbees.com/docs/cloudbees-cd/latest/intro/sign-in-cd#_generate_a_sso_session_id_token) for help.
 - You must have already set up a **CloudBees CD** configuration and saved it to Jenkins.
 If not, follow the steps in [Connecting to your CloudBees CD/RO server](#connecting-to-your-cloudbees-cd-server) until **Credentials Type**.